Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/migration_guide.md

 # Guide for migrating to azure-security-keyvault-keys from azure-keyvault
 This guide is intended to assist in the migration to `azure-security-keyvault-keys` from `azure-keyvault`.
 It will focus on side-by-side comparisons for similar operations between the two packages.

 Familiarity with the `azure-keyvault` package is assumed.
-For those new to the Key Vault Key client library for Java, please refer to the [README](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-keys/README.md) rather than this guide.
+For those new to the Key Vault Key client library for Java, please refer to the [README for azure-security-keyvault-keys](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-keys/README.md) rather than this guide.

 ## Table of contents
 - [Migration benefits](#migration-benefits)